 Centralized vs. decentralized

-A centralized currency means little to no privacy, even more than traditional fiat since paper money at least was an untraceable mode of sale.
+A centralized currency means little to no privacy, even more than traditional fiat since cash is still an untraceable mode of sale that serves the black market well.
 With digital coins, all transactions are recorded on the blockchain and usually they remain anonymous.
 But, with a centralized cryptocurrency, the government essentially owns the blockchain and controls its capabilities.
 In the case of the Russian CryptoRuble, your coin’s wallet can be audited and penalized through taxes if unclaimed money is found.
 The ramifications for a centralized government currency defeats the purpose of cryptocurrency when it comes to consumer privacy.

 Motivations and outcomes